 Attorneys that specialize in Workers' Compensation can be quite beneficial to the claimant.
 They can assist with filing a claim, deliver answers to questions, and provide representation in meetings with the Board.
 There are several disputes that can arise in these cases such as determining if the injuries are truly work-related, the severity of disabilities, and the level of benefits.
 In court, the insurance company is likely to have legal counsel on hand; therefore, an experienced NY workers' compensation attorney can help insure you receive a fair hearing.

 Those who were recently injured on the job that are filing a Workers' Compensation claim deserve justice.
-For over 50 years, the firm of Wingate, Russotti, Shapiro & Halperin, LLP has been an advocate for injured workers in New York.
+For over 50 years, the firm of Wingate, Russotti, Shapiro, Moses & Halperin, LLP has been an advocate for injured workers in New York.
 To review the specifics of your case through a free consultation, contact the office today at (212) 986-7353.